 Aside from being one of her best, “Judy In Love” is notable for being her first to be recorded in stereo.
 Judy had previously recorded the songs for “A Star Is Born” in stereo but the album was released in mono and stayed that way until its first CD release in 1988.

 “Judy In Love” was released on LP in both mono and stereo editions.
 The mono version was released first on November 3, 1958, and the stereo version was released on February 16, 1959.
 Both LPs used the same masters, aside from “Zing!” which featured a slightly different ending on the stereo LP than on the mono version.

-May 19, 1965: These snapshots were taken of Judy at the Santa Monica superior court where she gave her final testimony and was granted her divorce from Sid Luft.
+May 19, 1965: These snapshots (shown in the first two articles) were taken of Judy at the Santa Monica superior court where she gave her final testimony and was granted her divorce from Sid Luft.
 The divorce would not be final until the following September.